algoan/nestjs-bridge-connector/README.md

 ## Contributing

-We would love to have your contribute, thank you for that! 🎉
+We would love to have your contribution, thank you for that! 🎉

 If you want to add missing APIs, or correct an issue, you will have to follow this list of instructions.